 HOW THIS WOMAN-CENTRIC FILM REACHED ITS KICKSTARTER GOAL

 Pioneers in Skirts is a groundbreaking documentary film.
 Following a life-changing realization about her own career as a woman shortly after she graduated with her Masters in film, cameras have accompanied Ashley on an intimate journey to discover why women still face unique biases and societal pressures in their careers today.
-The team is investigating to find out why this happens and the solutions to overcome.
+The team is investigating to find out why this happens and the strategies to overcome.

 Through her travels, Ashley has interviewed some of the nation’s top female and male leaders who share their experiences and lessons-learned.
 The film follows compelling young women who are just now realizing their dreams for their future and a new mother trying to make sense of the so called “mommy penalties” she is experiencing.